Memorial Park, Tauranga

 Memorial Park is a park located in Tauranga, New Zealand.
-Originally named Centennial Park after the centenary of the signing of the Treaty of Waitangi, it was renamed to Memorial Park after the Second World War to qualify for a government war memorial subsidy.
+Originally named Centennial Park after the centenary of the signing of the Treaty of Waitangi, it was renamed Memorial Park after the Second World War to qualify for a government war memorial subsidy.
 The park features cenotaphs inscribed with the names of the local men who died in the First and Second World Wars.
 The park also contains pools, the Queen Elizabeth II Youth Centre, playgrounds, a rideable miniature railway, miniature golf, an illuminated fountain and a Humpty Dumpty sculpture.

 History

 Throughout 1936 and 1940 the Tauranga Borough Council made several land acquisitions, totalling 11 ha, with the intention of creating a space for recreation.
 Originally named the Centennial Park, after the centenary of the signing of the Treaty of Waitangi, it was renamed to Memorial Park following the Second World War to qualify for a government war memorial subsidy.